mehulagg/gitlab/doc/ci/runners/build_cloud/macos_build_cloud.md

 ## Quickstart

-To start using Build Cloud for macOS beta, you will need to submit an access request issue.
-Once your access request has been granted and your build environment configured, you will need to configure your `.gitlab-ci.yml` pipeline file as follows:
+To start using Build Cloud for macOS beta, you must submit an access request issue.
+After your access has been granted and your build environment configured, you will configure your `.gitlab-ci.yml` pipeline file:

 1. Add a `.gitlab-ci.yml` file to your project repository.
 1. Commit a change to your repository.